JeffersonBessa/JeffersonBessa/README.md

 ## 🧪 About Me

-I'm Jefferson, a passionate and detail-oriented **QA Engineer** with over **8 years** of experience in software quality, mainly focused on **test automation**.
+I'm Jefferson, an analytical and detail-oriented **QA Engineer** with over **8 years** of experience in software quality, mainly focused on **test automation**.
 I have a strong background in a wide range of testing strategies, including:

 - ✅ **Functional Testing** (Black-Box) on:
   - REST APIs – *Back-End/API Testing*